Hotel Front Desk Agent

 No. It should and would be against most hotel's policies, but the fact is that any job you can imagine can be filled by the most dim-witted of people, who may make mistakes.
 If such actions were done in the commission of a crime, then it is most definitely illegal, beyond simple invasion of privacy.

-Asked by Geoff about 12 years ago
+Asked by lormon3 over 12 years ago

 How much of a hotel’s revenue comes from the $9 chocolate bars and other overpriced in-room snacks & minibar?

-Asked by lolwut about 12 years ago
+Asked by lolwut over 12 years ago

 Depending on the financial structure of the hotel and whether or not the food and beverage operation is wholly owned by hotel or a separate entity (say, for instance, just renting the space within the hotel), it could range from $0 income to a decent profit.
 At my property it's a separate entity from the hotel but a profit-sharing agreement is in place.
 One problem you will see with "honor bars" or minibars without any direct tracking of items is that guests seem to have very little "honor" when it comes to what was taken and what wasn't.
 Parents, if you brought your kids on your business trip, PLEASE explain to them why they should NEVER think everything in the room is free.
 And if they do go nuts on the minibar snacks, don't lie to me and say that the items weren't there in the first place, especially when I've come up to your room prior to checkout and seen the kids eating it or the wrappers are all over the room.
 For larger corporate hotels, the minibar must retain a profit because business travelers who aren't always footing the entire bill are okay with expensing the costs, and the costs are inflated but necessary considering how many items go missing and unaccounted for.
 To be honest, if a guest checking out says they didn't eat the item or drink the item, 9 times out of 10 I am going to waive the charge, so that's why they have to be so expensive, to account for all those charge adjustments.